Alberti cipher: First method of encipherment

 The same procedure will be continued with different key letters through the end of the message.

-Second method of encipherment
+The second method of encipherment

 An uppercase letter in the stationary disk is used as an index.

-In this example the letter A is chosen as an index and the small m of the movable disk is juxtaposed to the index letter.
-The changes of alphabets will be indicated by enciphering one of the four numbers.
+In this example, the letter A is chosen as an index and the small m of the movable disk is juxtaposed to the index letter.
+The changes in alphabet will be indicated by enciphering one of the four numbers.